All Episodes

 Well, not much.

-Uh there wasn't a lot of bombast.
+There wasn't a lot of bombast.

-No, what Breitbart actually didn't criticize, that's the problem.
+No, what Breitbart actually didn't criticize.

-Well, anyway, that was a big deal.
+Anyway, that was a big deal.

-There's not much of a scalp there, it's a buzzcut.
+There's not much of a scalp there.

-But that was that was said in pictures.
+But that was said in pictures.

 He didn't say anything to anybody.

-He did his usual press is disgusting, but you laugh at that when when he the media doesn't, but I do.
+But you laugh at that when he, the media doesn't, but I do.

 Hillary Clinton was miserable.

-Whatever it is, she's shouting.
+Whatever it is she's shouting.

 That's what it sounded like last night.

-I'm thinking the woman just won.
+I'm thinking, the woman just won.

 She just vanquished Crazy Bernie.